 When you have finished taking pictures, move the main switch to "OFF" to prevent accidental exposures and battery drain.
-(If the switch is left on, however, battery drain occurs only when the operating button is touched, so you may want to leave it on to avoid missing unexpected shots.)
+(If the switch is left on, however, battery drain occurs only when the shutter-release button is pressed, so you may want to leave it on to avoid missing unexpected shots.)